langoaw/loop/README.md

 Couldn't see any testing specified in the spec sheet, as such it currently only has the stubs for further testing.
 Can add in if required.

-### `Testing`

-Couldn't see any testing specified in the spec sheet, as such it currently only has the stubs for further testing.
-Can add in if required.

 ### `To use`
-Simply grab the repo and npm install then npm start.
+Simply grab the repo and npm install then start.